kubeflow/website/content/en/docs/components/katib/user-guides/hp-tuning/configure-algorithm.md

 +++
-title = "How to Configure Hyperparameter Tuning Algorithm" description = "List of supported algorithms for hyperparameter tuning" weight = 20
+title = "How to Configure Algorithms" description = "List of supported algorithms for hyperparameter tuning" weight = 20
 +++